What is San Francisco Night Ministry (SFNM)?

 Development of spiritual formation, spiritual competence, and spiritual reflection.

-Traditionally, CPE is ministry training required by many churches for ordination and required by many hospices and hospitals for professional chaplaincy.
+Traditionally, CPE is ministry training required by many religious denominations for ordination and required by many hospices and hospitals for professional chaplaincy.

 CPE at the SFNM more broadly provides training in the “ministry of presence” and deep listening skills for people who are deeply rooted in a spiritual community, tradition, or practice, and who cultivate a heart of service in the world.